 A partnership with the Los Angeles County Department of Mental Health, Jump Start helps to build a diversified workforce in the mental health field.
 Each graduate earns a certificate as a Mental Health Recovery Specialist.

-Offered in the spring and the fall in Long Beach, Jump Start combines classroom learning with applied internships.
+Offered in the spring and the fall in Long Beach and Antelope Valley, Jump Start combines classroom learning with applied internships.
 In week three, participants are matched with an internship so they can put learned skills to practice.
 By the end of the program, they will have completed 180 classroom hours and 240 internship hours.

 We prepare participants to have a competitive edge when seeking employment in the community mental health field.
 Jump Start fellows: